TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 );
 ```

 Great, `useMemo` should help us here right?
 It shouldn't possibly re-render the `ButtonComponent` again correct?
 Nope, it will still re-render because whenever a component's `state` changes, it will also re-render its children, which could also be said differently - a component will re-render itself if its parent re-renders.
 Is there a way to fix this?
 Yes, there is!
-React in one of its APIs provides the [memo](https://react.dev/reference/react/memo) function that lets you skip re-rendering a component when its props are unchanged (yes, even if the parent re-renders).
+React in one of its APIs provides the [memo wrapper function](https://react.dev/reference/react/memo) that lets you skip re-rendering a component when its props are unchanged (yes, even if the parent re-renders).
 We can use this `memo` and wrap the `ButtonComponent` in it.

 ```jsx
 import React, { useState, memo } from "react";